C. Forrest Faison III: Memberships and awards

 Faison's personal awards include the Navy Distinguished Service Medal (two awards), Legion of Merit (six awards), Meritorious Service Medal (three awards), Navy and Marine Corps commendation Medal, and Navy and Marine Corps Achievement Medal.
 He is also the recipient of the California Medical Community's Lighthouse Award for visionary leadership and inspiring health innovation, as well as the Japanese Maritime Self-Defense Force Commendation Medal.

 Faison is a board-certified pediatrician.
 He is an associate clinical professor in pediatrics and distinguished professor of military medicine at Uniformed Services University of the Health Sciences.
 He is also a guest lecturer at Harvard Business School, in addition to being a senior member of the American Associates for Physician Leadership.
 In 2018, Faison was conferred an honorary Doctor of Science degree by his alma mater Wake Forest University.

-Personal

-Faison is the son of Clinton Forrest Faison Jr. (September 6, 1918 – March 31, 1995) and Nettie Christine (Rew) Faison (December 26, 1924 – July 22, 2013).
-They were married on February 26, 1955 in Norfolk, Virginia.